Mallory Martin: Ultimate Fighting Championship

 After fighting out her contract with her last bout, she didn't re-sign with the UFC.

 Post UFC

 Martin faced Katharina Dalisda on October 15, 2022 at Oktagon 36.
 She lost the bout via unanimous decision.

+Martin faced Magdaléna Šormová on December 29, 2023 at Oktagon 51, winning the bout via split decision.

+Martin faced Anita Bekus on May 4, 2024 at Oktagon 57, winning the bout via unanimous decision.